EliteTK/the-tk.com/_posts/2015-12-02-malloc-realloc-and-sizeof.md

 Here's the answers to two common questions:

-**Q**: _I've been told that I have to cast pointers to convert them to other pointers, why is a cast not needed here?_
+**Q**: _The compiler has always complained (warned) when I tried to assign a pointer to one type to a pointer to another type.
+Would this not be the case here?_

 **A**: The C standard states (C11/C99 §6.3.2.3 and C11/C99 §6.5.16.1) roughly
-that a pointer to void can be converted to a pointer to any type and back again and the result shall compare equal to the original pointer.
-This means that the return value of malloc (and any other function returning void \*) will be converted without warning without needing a cast.
+that a pointer to void can be assigned to a pointer to any type, and vice versa, freely without issuing a warning.
+This in turn means that the return value of malloc (and any other function returning void \*) will be converted without warning to the desired type without needing a cast.

 **Q**: _What's the deal with `sizeof *bar`?
 Also, doesn't the sizeof function need brackets?_

 **A**: The sizeof operator can be given, as an operand, an expressions as well as the parenthesized name of a type.
 This means we can do `sizeof *bar`.
 Also,